cofe-ai/EasyDistPLMs/README.md

-# Pytorch Examples
+# EasyDistPLMs

 ## Introduction

-We provide a simple pytorch-based bert classification example with well-formed structure.
+We provide a simple pytorch-based PLM finetuning example with well-formed structure.
 You can simply build and run your fine-tuning task with tiny modification of the code.

 ## Requirements